swindonmakers/LogoBot/hardware/docs/LogoBotAssemblyGuide.md

 1. Connect the breadboard assembly to the underside of the base
 ![](../assemblies/LogoBot/FinalAssembly_step1_view.png)
-2. Connect the two bumper assemblies
+2. Connect the two bumper assemblies using four of the push pins with flat heads
 ![](../assemblies/LogoBot/FinalAssembly_step2_view.png)
 3. Push the two motor drivers onto the mounting posts
 ![](../assemblies/LogoBot/FinalAssembly_step3_view.png)